top of page

 View of Coachella Valley on the Jane Hoffbrau and Eagle Canyon trail

-After 0.3 miles and a few hundred feet in elevation gain we reach a small plateau that provides excellent views of the valley.
-The road continues but we decided to follow an eroded path rather than stay on the road.
-Both route takes you to the same location, but personally I’d rather be climbing up hillls than slugging on an abandoned road.
+The road continues, but we decided to follow an eroded path rather than stay on the road.
+Both routes take you to the same location, and personally I’d rather be climbing up hills than slugging on an abandoned road.

 View of Coachella Valley on the Jane Hoffbrau and Eagle Canyon trail